-Keven Lightner enters his first season at Vanderbilt as offensive line coach under Derek Mason.
-Lightner and Mason have known each other for more than a decade, working together at Ohio and New Mexico State.
+Keven Lightner enters his second season at Vanderbilt as offensive line coach under Derek Mason.
+Lightner relationship with Mason dates back more than a decade when both worked together at at Ohio University and New Mexico State.

 Lightner spent the previous nine seasons mentoring the offensive line at Ohio University, which included working alongside Mason, then a wide receivers coach, in 2005-06.

 Thirteen linemen earned All-Mid-American Conference accolades, including five repeat selections, under Lightner's tutelage.
 In 2013, the New York Giants took guard Eric Herman in the seventh round of the NFL Draft.
 He was the first Ohio offensive lineman to be drafted since 1972.

 In 2012, Lightner's line paved holes for running back Beau Blankenship, who rushed for a school record 1,604 yards and 15 touchdowns.
 During his time at Ohio, Lightner saw the Bobcats set single-season records for total offense, scoring, yards per game, passing, touchdowns, completions, first downs and plays.
 The Bobcats also won the MAC East title three times and played in six bowls.

 Prior to working at Ohio, he spent two seasons at New Mexico State, where Mason was the wide receivers coach in 2004.

 Together, Lightner and Mason helped New Mexico State lead the Sun Belt Conference in passing and total offense, and ranked second in scoring offense.
 In 2003, New Mexico State ranked 12th nationally in rushing offense and led the Sun Belt.
 One of Lightner's top pupils with the Aggies was guard Steve Subia, an Outland Trophy candidate.